About this site: Launched in October 2001, this warlog's purpose is to demonstrate the folly of the

 "OPERATION Condor, the mission in Afghanistan that had been expected to lead to the first clash between Royal Marines and al-Qaeda fighters, was wound up yesterday without a shot being fired."

+Operation hailed as a success.
 "Anti-American anger, say Saudi analysts, will fade if US policy in Mideast changes."

 "Along the ethnic fault lines of Afghanistan, peace is still a dream, and security is an illusion."

+An image from the article: Are burkas back in fashion, or are Afghan women not as "liberated" as we were led to believe?
 "As Bush spoke, as many as 100,000 demonstrators marched peacefully through Berlin to protest any widening of the U.S.-led war on terror.
 The German government has 10,000 police in the capital in case of violence during a series of protests scheduled during Bush's 19-hour visit beginning Wednesday night.
 The U.S. Embassy in Berlin sent out a message to Americans in Germany cautioning them about the demonstrations.

+Some 100 protests are planned across Germany on Wednesday and Thursday to coincide with the Bush visit."
 "A year ago, on the eve of his first trip to Europe as president, George W. Bush invited a top Democrat to the Oval Office.
 'So,' the president said.
 'Tell me about Europe.'
 His guest was taken aback, demurring that Bush had advisers to brief him and, after all, was leaving the next morning.
 But Bush persisted.
 He asked a few general questions about policy but mostly wanted a read on individual leaders."

 Including Afghanistan.